-Anonymous reports will remain confidential to the public, but may be shared with ECU Police Department, the Student Counseling Center, and the CIRCAW Office for statistical, programmatic, and/or referral purposes.
+Anonymous reports will remain confidential to the public, but may be shared with ECU Police Department, and the Student Counseling Center for statistical, programmatic, and/or referral purposes.

 Since the anonymous reporting method is unofficial, the Dean of Students may not be able to take disciplinary action in response to such a report.